-- 4. The Energy Sector includes assets related to three key energy resources: (i) electric power, (ii) fossil fuels (including petroleum, and natural gas and coal); and (iii) renewable energy (including Hydro, Geothermal, Solar, Wind, Wave, Tidal, Ocean current, biofuel).
-Each of these energy sources have been dealt with in detail in the subsequent chapters of this Policy. - 5.
-As at 2014 petroleum accounts for about 57% of the total primary energy consumed in the country.
-Petroleum is mainly used in the transport, power generation, commercial and industrial sectors as well as households.
-There is no Coal usage in the country.
-Chapters 3 treated fossil fuels in greater detail in terms of upstream and mid and downstream petroleum and gas. - PNG is richly endowed with renewable energy sources that when harness can meet the Vision 2050 target of PNG been 100% power by renewable sources.
-It is estimated that PNG has hydropower potential of about 15,000MW comprising large and small hydros. - 7.
-The electricity portion of the Energy Sector includes the generation, transmission, and distribution and retail of electricity. - 8.
-Currently, there are two main stand-alone power grids-in Port Moresby and in the Lae-Madang-Highlands area (the Ramu grid)-and a number of smaller grids that service the smaller urban centres.
-Because of the unreliability of grid supply, there is considerable self-generation and back-up generation taking place in urban areas, but maintenance and operation costs are high and efficiencies low. - PNG has about 580 megawatts (MW) of installed generation capacity, including hydropower (230 MW or 39.7%), diesel (217 MW or 37.4%), gas-fired (82 MW or 14.1%), and geothermal (53 MW or 9.1%).
-PNG has significant underutilized indigenous energy sources such as hydropower, natural gas, geothermal, and solar.
+- 1 Papua New Guinea has attained a strong economic growth achieving an average of 6.0% annual Gross Domestic Product (GDP) growth rate from 2005 2014 with projections of over 16% growth in 2015 and beyond. - 2 The energy sector currently accounts for 14% of the country's GDP and is a critical enabler for all other sectors for building a modern PNG economy.
+Major developments are expected in the energy sector and the economy on the back of the successful commencement of the world class PNG LNG project in 2014.
+The Energy sector will continue to contribute substantially to that growth. - The Energy Sector includes assets related to three (3) key energy resources: (i) electric power, (ii) fossil fuels (including petroleum, natural gas and coal); and (iii) renewable energy including hydro, biomass, geothermal, solar, wind, tidal waves, ocean currents and biofuel.
+Each of these energy sources have been dealt with in detail in the subsequent chapters of this Policy. - 4 PNG is richly endowed with renewable energy sources that when harness can meet the Vision 2050 target of PNG been 100% power by renewable sources.
+It is estimated that PNG has hydro power potential of about 15,000MW comprising large and small hydros2. - 5 The electricity portion of the Energy Sector includes the generation, transmission, and distribution and retail of electricity. - 6 Currently, there are two main stand-alone power grids-in Port Moresby (NCD Grid) and in the Lae-Madang-Highlands area (Ramu Grid)-and a number of smaller grids that service the smaller urban centres.
+Because of the unreliability of grid supply, there is considerable self-generation and back-up generation taking place in urban areas, but maintenance and operation costs are high and efficiencies low. - 7 PNG has about 797 megawatts (MW) of installed generation capacity, including hydro power (432 MW or 54%) diesel (217 MW or 27%), gas-fired (85 MW or 11%), and geothermal (56 MW or 7%) and biomass (7MW or 1%).
+PNG has significant underutilized indigenous energy sources such as hydropower, biomass, natural gas, geothermal and solar. - 8 PNG Power Limited (PPL), the national state-owned corporatized power utility, manages installed generation capacity of about 300 MW, including the two main grids and 19 independent power systems that service 26 smaller urban centres.
+The remaining capacity of about 280 MW comprises: (i) self-generation systems owned and operated by industrial facilities, including mining companies; and (ii) private sector generators supplying the main grids or rural communities.
+The government's ownership in PPL is maintained through the Kumul Consolidated Holdings Limited (formerly Independent Public Business Corporation).

-&lt;sup>1 ADB 2009, TA 4932-PNG Final Report: "PNG Power Sector Development Plan", page 3.
+$^{^2\}mbox{ADB}$ 2009, TA 4932-PNG Final Report: "PNG Power Sector Development Plan", page 3.